AkshayGadikar/contrib/trigger/websocket/trigger/websocket/examples/README.md

-You should then see something like on server screen after equal intervals Message received : CLIENTNAME-1-1543273633 (client name + message count + timestamp) The server runs the action and on the tirgger screen you can see 200 (success code)
+You should then see something like on server screen after equal intervals Received message({"CLIENT4-4":"1543878185"}) from the client ({client name + message count: timestamp}) The server runs the action and on the trigger screen you can see 200 (success code)

 #MODE 2: Receive connection and send it to server